Valentine-Mario/SCML/README.md

 ```
 Other options other than hidden include: collapse, visible, initial, inherit

-#### Formate Date
+#### Format Date
-To formate a date inbetween a tag to dd/mm/yyyy format
+To format a date in-between a tag to dd/mm/yyyy format

 ```
 <p id="id" formatDate=dd/mm/yyyy>2020-06-10T17:47:29.156Z</p>